 Couple accused of possessing $414,500 in counterfeit luxury items

-A Boca Raton couple are accused of possessing $414,500 worth of counterfeit merchandise.
+A Boca Raton couple is accused of possessing $414,500 worth of counterfeit merchandise.

-John Fiorenzi, 63, and his wife, Jacqueline, 58, were arrested Tuesday after a Palm Beach County Sheriff's Office investigation that lasted several months.
+John Fiorenzi, 63, and his wife, Jacqueline Fiorenzi, 58, were arrested Tuesday after a Palm Beach County Sheriff's Office investigation that lasted several months.

-On Aug.
-30, OBSO received a Crime Stopper tip they were selling luxury items at a substantially reduced cost of the real items.
+In August, deputies received a Crime Stopper tip that the couple was selling luxury items at a substantially reduced cost than the real items.

-On Sept.
-20, an undercover deputy conducted a "fact finding investigation" at their Delray Beach business, The Salon Delray at 15200 Jog Road, according to the arrest report.
+An undercover deputy conducted a "fact-finding investigation" on Sept.
+20 at their Delray Beach-area business, The Salon Delray at 15200 Jog Road, according to the arrest report.

 On Oct.
 25, the deputy purchased a Louis Vuitton wallet, a Chanel bracelet and Fendi glasses for a total of $165.

-On Oct.
-31, the deputy brought a Louis Vuitton wallet for $80.
+The deputy returned on Halloween and bought a Louis Vuitton wallet for $80.

 Scripps Only Content 2023